Kibo4/DOLT-C3D_with_SGCTC-OAD_2023/Readme.md

 * Strategy: contain the online strategy used in testing
 ## Requirements
 Tested with python 3.10 and tensorflow 2.10.1.
-See the full list of requierements in the file environment.yml
+See the full list of requierements in the file environment.yml Run the traning with libtcmalloc minimal !
+(LD_PRELOAD=/usr/lib/libtcmalloc_minimal.so.4 python Training.py") -> otherwise there will be memory problem during training due to data augmentation (known tf bug)
 ## Preprocessing
 Contains the scripts to build the different representations (heatmaps-based), used in preprocessing It takes as input (args) the db name, the "db.info" name and "hp.info" name